Saturday, February 25, 2023

 + The inscription is not left by Orontes himself but local Pergamon people after his death.

-+ The inscription describes an event when Orontes deported Pergamon city people to another location close to sea coast/gulf.
++ The inscription describes an event when Orontes deported Pergamon city people to another location close to seacoast/gulf.

-+ This deportation occured when Orontes rebelled against the Persian king.
++ This deportation occurred when Orontes rebelled against the Persian king.
 It was during the famous Great Satraps rebellion around 362BC.
 The exact reason of this rebellion is not known but it seems Orontes was unhappy when the Persian king wanted to remove him from Armenia to Western Anatolia as a satrap.
-So he organized a rebellion in Western Anatolia after which the Persian king has no choice than to return him back to Armenia.
+So, he organized a rebellion in Western Anatolia after which the Persian king has no choice than to return him back to Armenia.

 This same Orontes son of Artasura is also mentioned in Nemrut inscriptions.
 He is the number 6 in the second picture.
 From Nemrut inscription we learn once more that his father was the Artasura.
 But we also learn that he had a grandfather also named Aruandes/Orontes.